RickofManc/the-coffee-collective/README.md

 #### In Scope Features
 * Responsive Navbar complete with product search, category menus, user account access.
 * A streamlined checkout that is easy-to-edit and retains products between visits.
-* New product listings, discounts and recommendations visible on the homepage.
+* Information about the business visible on the homepage, and a dedicated 'About' page.
-* Optional user accounts with editable profile data, order history and the storing of shipping details
+* Optional user accounts with editable profile data, order history and the storing of shipping details.
 * Registered users will be able to leave product reviews to help build trust in the products for new customers.
-* A 10% discount code provided to those users signing up for the monthly newsletter.
+* Users can keep informed on products and news from the business through signing up to the newsletter.
 * Free shipping on orders over £30.
+* FAQ's to help the users navigation and experience of the site and service.
-* Business pages to inform of the company, and their position towards Accessibility, Copyright etc.
+* Specific pages to inform users of the business' position Accessibility, Copyright etc.
 * Clear Terms & Conditions.
-* FAQ's to help the users navigation and experience of the site and service

 #### Out of Scope Features - for future release
 * Site visitors being able to compare products side by side.
 * Realtime stock inventory updating the site when a product is out of stock.
 * All site visitors should have an option to share a product listing via social media.
+* A 10% discount code provided to those users signing up for the monthly newsletter.
 * Single Sign-on to user accounts with social media logins.
 * The status of a placed order with the users account area.
 * Sale of e-vouchers to buy as gifts to be redeemed in the store.